 Tannins are the organic debris from dirt, plant matter and other natural material that reaches well water after leaves and organic matter decompose.

-See our guide on brown water for treatment options.
+See our guide on discolored water for treatment options.

 Why Is My Well Water Yellow?

 Iron, iron bacteria, tannins and manganese can also cause water to turn yellow.

 If the yellow water is totally transparent and the color does not settle out with time, this means iron and manganese have combined with organic matter (called tannins) to form colloidal or organic iron.

 Colloidal iron is more commonly found in surface water than in groundwater, which could be a sign that your well is being contaminated by runoff.

 - See our guide on discolored water for health risks & treatment options and additional information on iron and manganese.